 - Employment income

 - Business income

 - Rental income from immovable property

 - Royalties

-- Other income.
+- Other income

 The total so obtained is then compared to the annual complementary tax threshold.
 This is equivalent to three times the average annual salary, which in 2012 yielded a figure of RSD 2 067 480.
+The figures for 2013 are not yet available.

 Where aggregate net taxed income exceeds the threshold, complementary tax is payable.
 However, the amount on which tax is payable is reduced by deducting one or two personal allowances.
-These are:
+These are (2012 values):

-- A personal allowance for all taxpayers of RSD 275 664 (40% of the average annual salary) - An allowance for dependants of RSD 103 374 for each dependant.
+- A personal allowance for all taxpayers of RSD 275 664 (40% of the average annual salary) - An allowance for dependants of RSD 103 374 for each dependant